mashy-mash/person-project-/README.md

 These are some of the first projects I built while teaching myself Python.

-## Calculator
+## 1. Calculator
-A simple calculator that can perform basic arithmetic operations (addition, subtraction, multiplication, and division).
+A simple calculator that can perform:
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Percentage

-## Quiz App
+## 2. Quiz App
-A quiz application that asks questions and checks the user's answers.
+A quiz application with multiple-choice questions.
+It checks answers and shows the final score.

-I created both projects on SoloLearn as I was learning to code.# person-project- Self-taught Python projects: Calculator and Quiz App
+## 3. Number Guessing Game
+A more advanced game with difficulty levels (Easy, Medium, Hard), limited attempts, and input validation.